kpospe/61040-portfolio/assignments/problemset1.md

 **principle**
   a user generates one or more tokens linked to their account;
   each token is an opaque string that can be presented instead of a password;
-  tokens can be individually revoked without affecting the user’s password;
+  tokens can be individually revoked without affecting the user’s password

 **state**